matrix-org/matrix-is-tester/README.md

 Syditest is an integration testing system for Matrix Identity servers, similar to sytest (although using python rather than perl).

-Syditest is a standard set of python unit tests, although is intended to be run with Twisted's Trial.

 To launch the IS server, it attempts to import `syditest_subject.launcher.SyditestLauncher`.
 This must be provided separately for the specific ID server implementation to be tested.
 See sydent's implementation